pgmoneta/pgmoneta/doc/manual/en/80-server-api.md

 **pgmoneta_server_checkpoint**

 Force a checkpoint into the cluster.
-Under the hood, it first calls `CHECKPOINT;` command and then retrieves the checkpoint LSN by executing `SELECT checkpoint_lsn FROM pg_control_checkpoint();`.
+Under the hood, it first calls `CHECKPOINT;` command and then retrieves the checkpoint LSN by executing `SELECT checkpoint_lsn, timeline_id FROM pg_control_checkpoint();`.
 Useful while performing backups/incremental backups.

 Privileges:
 - pg_checkpoint | SUPERUSER (PostgreSQL 15+)